 Find out what we do by reading the agendas and minutes and see how you can have your say in local matters.
 If we aren't the correct authority to deal with your query, we will happily point you in the right direction and represent you if appropriate.
 CLICK HERE for a link to a useful document that gives guidance and ideas for working with local councils.

-Rugeley Town Council Offices can be accessed from Taylors Lane - to the rear of the Rose Theatre and Community Centre;
+Rugeley Town Council Offices can be accessed from Taylors Lane - to the rear of the Rose Theatre and Community Centre, WS15 2AA;

-or off Church Street, behind the Aelfgar Surgery.
+or for easier access you can drive in off Church Street, behind the Aelfgar Surgery WS15 2AB.

 Normal office hours are Monday - Friday 10am - 3pm.